Multilinguality Does not Make Sense: Investigating Factors Behind Zero-Shot Transfer in Sense-Aware Tasks: Experiments and Evaluation

 \paragraph{Error Analysis}

-If multilinguality provides a novel sense-understanding, then not only should its performance improve, but also its errors should differ from monolingual models that lack exposure to such linguistic diversity.
+If multilinguality equips models with novel sense-understanding, then not only should its performance improve, but also its errors should differ from \textsc{mono} models that lack exposure to such linguistic diversity.
 Instead, Figure~\ref{fig:incorrect_mono_alignment} shows greater overlap of errors between \textsc{multi} and \textsc{mono} models, which even increases for \textsc{Fixed F.T}, supporting a notion that \textsc{multi} is simply another \textsc{mono} model (see formulation of alignment measures in Appendix~\ref{sec:error_analysis}).
 This provides converging evidence that supports previous findings, further undermining the importance of multilinguality.

+The \textsc{z.s. multi$_{\otimes=}$} row presents the results of five different multi$_{\otimes=}$ models (each trained on all available languages excluding the target language, specified by the column, respectively).
+The \{lang\}$_{=}$ rows show the results of the specified monolingual model on the test set specified by the column.
+Grey cells mark full-shot conditions for monolingual models.

 \paragraph{Full-shot Exposure Artifact} We currently measure transfer by conflating zero- and full-shot, when the target language is present in training, together.
 Since \textsc{multi} is trained on all the languages it is later evaluated on (except Hindi), it is effectively evaluated under full-shot conditions.
 In contrast, \textsc{mono} models are only full-shot with respect to their training language, and zero-shot for all the rest.
 Thus, comparing transfer between \textsc{multi} and \textsc{mono} models is unfair, as full-shot learning is expected to be much better than zero-shot transfer.